1. Configuration#

 Simple Example#

-This section goes into each of these steps.
+This section goes into each of the three steps mentioned earlier.
 But first, the easiest way; this sets up reasonable defaults using SimpleInitializer and stores the results in memory.

 # Set OPENAI_CHAT_ENDPOINT, OPENAI_CHAT_MODEL, and OPENAI_CHAT_KEY environment variables before running this code